BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py AlleleCall -i Genomes_Validation -g list_genes_core.txt -o results_all --cpu 15 --ptf PAO1.trn
 ```

-The folder **Genomes_Validation** contains the 2184 validation draft genomes used for validation of the scheme.
+The folder **Genomes_Validation** contains the 2184 validation drafts genomes used for validation of the scheme.

 The folder with the output file can be found at: ```results_all/ results_20191126T121343/```.
 This folder contains 5 files: "logging_info.txt; RepeatedLoci.txt; results_alleles.tsv; results_contigsInfo.tsv and results_statistics.tsv".

-The ```results_all/ results_20191126T121343/results_alleles.tsv``` file contains the allelic profile of the 2184 typed drafts genomes.
+The ```results_all/ results_20191126T121343/results_alleles.tsv``` file contains the allelic profile of the 2184 drafts genomes.

 Due to the size of the **results_contigsInfo.tsv** file, it was not possible to upload it to GitHub in the ```results_all/ results_20191126T121343/``` folder, but a link to access the file is available at: (https://drive.google.com/open?id=11_sZqOXK8bkWFFsvcZo1oq7-PqCGif_G).